Downsizing Diffusion Models for Cardinality Estimation: The Selectivity Estimator

-We briefly discuss two ways of using our GMM predictor-corrector scheme to cancel out the error caused by early stopping, shown by experiments to be crucial for ADC's optimal performance.\\ Our first method is based on the following observations: First, $q$, when trained to maximize the function (8), is in fact trying to approximate not $p_\epsilon$, but $p_0=\frac{1}{M}\sum_{i=1}^M\delta(x_i)$ itself.
-Second, perturbing GMMs using a diffusion process is extremely easy: setting $q_0(x)$ to be the $q(x)$ defined in (7), we would simply have
+An important detail of our GMM implementation is based on the following observations: first, $q$, when trained to maximize the function (\ref{Likelihood}), is in fact trying to approximate $p_0=\frac{1}{M}\sum_{i=1}^M\delta(x_i)$ itself rather than the perturbed $p_\epsilon$.
+Second, perturbing GMMs using a diffusion process is extremely easy: setting $q_0(x)$ to be the $q(x)$ defined in (\ref{GMM}), we would simply have

 With this in mind, ADC's selectivity estimator assumes that

 and then corrects for the early stopping error by actually calculating